 Caleb, or KayKay as he had been nicknamed, actually knew these boys very well.
 They were all orphans and residents of the Peach Street Wayward Boys Home.
 Though they all came from different backgrounds and nationalities, over the years they had come to call each other brothers.
 And like brothers, they gave each other a hard time whenever the opportunity arose.

-The tall slender one with the navy blue baseball cap backwards on his head and crucifix around his neck was a boy named Blake.
+The tall slender one with the navy blue baseball cap backward on his head and crucifix around his neck was a boy named Blake.
 He was the eldest of the four and went by the alias Blizzo, a name that was tagged up all over the public housing district.
 His skills with an aerosol can were widely known and respected throughout the slums of Wreck City, rarely ever getting painted over by the competition.

 The loud one in the grey sweater was Dylan, but as an aspiring rap artist, he preferred to be called D-Dog.
 And the one beside him on the couch with the wide shoulders and thick gold link chain was a boy named Rudy, though the other boys rarely called him anything but Juice, a tribute to his love of malt liquor.

-Blizzo, KayKay, D-Dog and Juice were the four founding members of the Peach Street Gang, Hood Boyz.
+Blizzo, KayKay, D-Dog, and Juice were the four founding members of the Peach Street Gang, Hood Boyz.
 Though they had yet to accomplish any noteworthy capers, besides some low-level street muggings, they all wore the united color of Green and kept a green bandana in their back pocket at all times to represent their affiliation.

 “I want those kicks,” stated Blizzo, pointing to the small television in the corner that was displaying an ad for a popular new shoe called the ‘Supreme Flyers’.
 It was the shoe worn by both NBA ballers and famous rappers alike.
 And Blizzo had an eye for nice things.